-- A) Net operating income is based on projected revenue received less projected operating costs together with a central administration charge of 6% of the estimated annual revenue subject to a cap and a collar.
-The initial net operating income is calculated by estimating the net operating income in the first 12 months following the valuation date. - B) The net operating income in future years is calculated assuming either straight-line absorption from day one actual occupancy or variable absorption over years one to four of the cash flow period to an estimated stabilised/mature occupancy level.
-In the valuation the assumed stabilised occupancy level for the 54 trading stores (both freeholds and leaseholds) open at 31 March 2014 averages 81.1% (31 March 2013: 81.5%).
+- A. Net operating income is based on projected revenue received less projected operating costs together with a central administration charge of 6% of the estimated annual revenue subject to a cap and a collar.
+The initial net operating income is calculated by estimating the net operating income in the first 12 months following the valuation date. - B. The net operating income in future years is calculated assuming either straight-line absorption from day one actual occupancy or variable absorption over years one to four of the cash flow period, to an estimated stabilised/mature occupancy level.
+In the valuation the assumed stabilised occupancy level for the 69 trading stores (both freeholds and leaseholds) open at 31 March 2015 averages 81.1% (31 March 2014: 81.1%).
 The projected revenues and costs have been adjusted for estimated cost inflation and revenue growth.
-The average time assumed for the 32 established stores to trade at their maturity levels is 29 months (31 March 2013: 32 months); for the 22 lease-up stores, the period to maturity is 36 months (31 March 2013: 43 months). - C) The capitalisation rates applied to existing and future net cash flow have been estimated by reference to underlying yields for industrial and retail warehouse property, yields for other trading property types such as student housing and hotels, bank base rates, ten year money rates, inflation and the available evidence of transactions in the sector.
+The average time assumed for the 69 stores to trade at their maturity levels is 24 months (31 March 2014: 31.5 months). - C. The capitalisation rates applied to existing and future net cash flow have been estimated by reference to underlying yields for industrial and retail warehouse property, yields for other trading property types such as student housing and hotels, bank base rates, ten year money rates, inflation and the available evidence of transactions in the sector.
 The valuation included in the accounts assumes rental growth in future periods.
-If an assumption of no rental growth is applied to the external valuation, the net initial yield pre-administration expenses for the 32 established stores is 7.0% (31 March 2013: 6.8%) rising to a stabilised net yield pre-administration expenses of 7.8% (31 March 2013: 8.1%).
-Also on a no growth and pre-administration expenses basis the 22 lease-up stores have a net initial yield of 5.5% (31 March 2013: 4.9%) rising to 7.8% (31 March 2013: 8.4%) on stabilisation. - D) The future net cash flow projections (including revenue growth and cost inflation) have been discounted at a rate that reflects the risk associated with each asset.
-The weighted average annual discount rate adopted (for both freeholds and leaseholds) is 11.0% (31 March 2013: 11.2%). - E) Purchaser's costs of 5.8% (see below) have been assumed initially and sale plus purchaser's costs totalling 6.8% are assumed on the notional sales in the tenth year in relation to the freehold stores.
+If an assumption of no rental growth is applied to the external valuation, the net initial yield pre-administration expenses for the 69 stores is 6.4% (31 March 2014: 6.3%) rising to a stabilised net yield pre-administration expenses of 7.4% (31 March 2014: 7.8%). - D. The future net cash flow projections (including revenue growth and cost inflation) have been discounted at a rate that reflects the risk associated with each asset.
+The weighted average annual discount rate adopted (for both freeholds and leaseholds) is 10.4% (31 March 2014: 11.0%). - E. Purchaser's costs of 5.8% (see below) have been assumed initially and sale plus purchaser's costs totalling 6.8% are assumed on the notional sales in the tenth year in relation to the freehold stores.